cocoar-dev/Cocoar.FileSystem/README.md

 ## 🧵 Thread Safety

 All operations are thread-safe.
-Events are raised on background threads.
+Events are raised sequentially on a background thread, guaranteeing:
+- ✅ Events are delivered in the order they occurred
+- ✅ No concurrent event handler invocations (unless you subscribe multiple handlers)
+- ✅ When using the `Events` channel, you have full control over concurrency

 ## 🗑️ Disposal